austinschrader/movie-tickets/README.md

-## Mr Rogoger's Neighborhood
+## Movie Tickets Pricing

-\_Fun application program that takes a number from a user and returns a range of numbers from 0 to the users number with lines replaced.
+\This is an application that takes a users input on the type of movie that they'd like to see, the time and some other inputs to generate and return a price for the movie.

-By Austin Schrader\_
+By Austin Schrader & Danielle Thompson\_

 ## Description

-This project was created by Austin Schrader for the Friday project where we have to use arrays & looping.
+This project was created by Austin Schrader & Danielle Thompson week 4/Tuesday's project where we are practicing Event Delegation, Event Bubbling, TDD, and other OOP concepts.
 It was created using CSS, HTML, JavaScript, Git, GitHub, and Markdown, VSCode, Emmet, and Prettier.

 ## Setup